Transform an Old Fridge

 STEP 8: After 2 coats, this is what the fridge looked like.
 Since the instructions said it was an "easy single application" I was shocked to see it look this patchy.
 I decided to switch from a foam roller, like the instructions called for, to a regular roller.
 After I made this switch, the paint went on much better.
 Dry times also took awhile, so take that into account.

-STEP 9: After about 4 coats, I put all the hardware back on, put the doors back on the fridge, and got ready to step back and take in handy work!
+STEP 9: After about 4 coats, I put all the hardware back on, put the doors back on the fridge, and got ready to step back and take in my handiwork!

 STEP 10: I put the handles back on and it looked great!